Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-06.md

 <!-- > -->

 This anonymous function is called an IIFE (Immediately Invoked Function Expression) pronounced 'Iffy'.
 Yeah, it's really a thing!
-The module pattern is based on the IIFE as it's base, and CommonJS and the other advanced module bundles are based on this.
+The module pattern is based on the IIFE as it's base, and CommonJS and the other advanced patterns are based on this.

 You can read more about the [module pattern](https://coryrylan.com/blog/javascript-module-pattern-basics).

 While understanding how to write modules could be useful these days you'd be more likely to use a bundling utility to wrap your code in a module that is compatible with another system.

 <!-- > -->